L'Artisan Parfumeur: History

 L’Artisan Parfumeur was established in 1976 by Jean Laporte.
 In 1982, he left the company, going on to form rival Maître Parfumeur et Gantier in 1988.

 L'Artisan is based in Paris—the original store opened on Rue de Grenelle in 1979—but now has outlets worldwide.

-L’Artisan’s 2012 release Seville à l’aube was the subject of the book The Perfume Lover, a memoir by Denyse Beaulieu describing her collaboration with French perfumer Bertrand Duchaufour to develop the scent.
+L’Artisan's 2012 release Seville à l’aube was the subject of the book The Perfume Lover, a memoir by Denyse Beaulieu describing her collaboration with French perfumer Bertrand Duchaufour to develop the scent.
 Together they went through more than 100 modifications to develop the fragrance with notes of orange blossom, incense, smoke, beeswax, flowers and musk.

-In January 2015, private equity firm Fox Paine & Company, then L’Artisan’s owner, sold the company to the Spanish perfume group Puig (along with British perfume line Penhaligon's).
+In January 2015, private equity firm Fox Paine & Company, then L’Artisan's owner, sold the company to the Spanish perfume group Puig (along with British perfume line Penhaligon's).

 Products

 It specialises in unusual fragrances, working with master perfumers such as Michel Almairac, Evelyne Boulanger, Bertrand Duchaufour, Jean-Claude Ellena, Dora Baghriche-Arnaud, Elisabeth Maier, Karine Vinchon, Fabrice Pellegrin, Olivia Giacobetti, and Anne Flipo.
 The emphasis is on scents from nature.
+The most popular perfumes of L'Artisan Parfumeur are Mure et Musc Extreme, Timbuktu, Passage d'Enfer, Bana Banana, L'Ete en Douce.

 The company sells candles and home fragrances as well as fragrances.